Starcounter/Docs/docs/star-tool.md

 ## Distribution

 The Windows and Linux versions of the tool are downloaded together with the main [Starcounter binaries](README.md#installation).
-For Linux operating systems, make sure to also install the prerequisites listed at the [installation page](README.md#installation).
+For Linux operating systems, make sure to also install the prerequisites listed at the [installation page](README.md#installation) and grant execution permissions (`chmod -R u+x /path/to/star/tool/folder`).

 ## Usage